About the site

 Copyright Notice

 All pictures and text on this web site (www.delawarewildfowers.org) are copyright David G. Smith.
 (Contact information below.)
+No part of the site is in the public domain.

 Terms of use...